Graduate Music Audition Requirements

 Recordings may not be edited for either audio or video enhancement.

 If invited for a live audition, the live audition requirements are the same as the pre-screen requirements.
-Following the audition, each applicant will also have a short interview and debrief with current voice department students.
+Following the audition, each applicant will also have a short conversation and debrief with current Voice Department students.
 For on-campus auditions in Boston, a professional staff pianist will be provided for voice auditions, but you may choose to bring your own accompanist.
 Practice rooms will be available the day of your audition.

 Percussion